Samsun Atatürk Anatolian High School

 Samsun Atatürk Anatolian High School (Samsun Anadolu Lisesi) is an Anatolian High School, educating in its historical building which is established in Samsun city, Turkey.

 Education

-Its education is based on Anatolian High School System, and it is one of the most selective High-Schools in Blacksea coast of Turkey, and the most selective Anatolian High School in Samsun.
+Its education is based on Anatolian High School System, and it is one of the most selective High-Schools in Black Sea coast of Turkey, and the most selective Anatolian High School in Samsun.
 (According to the High-School Entrance Exam Statistics (1)) Educating language is Turkish.
 English and German are compulsory foreign languages.

 Due to the Turkish Education System in 10th grade of school, students select one of the three sections, which are "Foreign Language Based", "Maths-Science Based" and "Turkish-Maths Based".
 Although the hours of each courses change in this sections, students are responsible all of the main courses like Maths, Turkish, Physics, History etc.

 Also students can take courses like Drawing, Music, Computer Science, PE etc.

-Building and Laborities
+Building and Laboratories

-School has got Physics, Chemistry, Biology and Computer Science Laboratories; also Music, Drawing and Foreign Languages rooms.
+The school has physics, chemistry, biology and computer science laboratories; and also music, drawing and foreign languages rooms.